lilyxia99/CreativeCoding/class-slides/slides/Indentation, Comments, more Exercises.md

 [Back to Main Page](https://lilyxia99.github.io/CreativeCoding/)

-30 minutes finish up the sketch you had and post it on Notion
+ finish up the 2D sketch you had and post it on Notion

 --